News | Sign Up | A LEVER FOR SCALE

 Ongoing Grantee Areas of Advocacy:

-The Alliance for Early Success has two key allies in Wisconsin: Kids Forward and the Wisconsin Early Childhood Association.
+The Alliance for Early Success has two key allies in Wisconsin: Kids Forward and the Wisconsin Early Childhood Association (WECA).
 Kids Forward provides research, public education, and advocacy for the development and implementation of equitable and inclusive public policy that improves child and family well-being in health, economic security, safety, and education.
-Wisconsin Early Childhood Association is the state affiliate of NAEYC, and engages in state level early childhood policy and budget work, including running advocacy campaigns and fully engaging their membership.
+Wisconsin Early Childhood Association is the state affiliate of NAEYC, and engages in state level early childhood policy and budget work through their Center for ECE Policy & Research, including running advocacy campaigns and fully engaging their membership.
+WECA supports Raising Wisconsin, a multi-sector coalition that includes leaders from child care, child health, local government, economic development, and various social impact organizations across the state.
+The initiative focuses on advocating for significant state investment in early care and education to ensure all children, families, early educators, and communities can thrive.
+Kids Forward is also a part of Raising Wisconsin.

-Wisconsin Early Childhood Association (WECA) & Kids Forward are working to advance early childhood policies in several areas that align with the Alliance’s birth-through-eight policy framework
+Wisconsin Early Childhood Association (WECA) and Kids Forward are working to advance early childhood policies in several areas that align with the Alliance’s birth-through-eight policy framework

 Early Care and Education